atif93/d3_visualizations/README.md

-Repository to host the visualizations for iCages.
+Repository to host the visualizations for iCAGES.

 Please click [here](https://atif93.github.io/d3_visualizations/) for the visualizations.